leandrofrazaodata/ancient_gg/README.md

 The dbt models transform the raw data to fulfill specific analytical requirements[cite: 24].

 **Models:**
-* `daily_player_transactions`: Creates one row per player daily, showing total deposits and withdrawals (with withdrawals as negative values)[cite: 25, 26].
+* `daily_player_transactions`: Creates one row per player daily, showing total deposits and withdrawals (with withdrawals as negative values).
-* `agg_discord_deposits_by_country`: Calculates the sum and count of deposits by country for KYC-approved players from the 'Discord' affiliate origin[cite: 27].
+* `agg_discord_deposits_by_country`: Calculates the sum and count of deposits by country for KYC-approved players from the 'Discord' affiliate origin.
-* `player_top_three_deposits`: Shows one row per player with their three largest deposit amounts in separate columns[cite: 28].
+* `player_top_three_deposits`: Shows one row per player with their three largest deposit amounts in separate columns.

 **Setup & Execution:**
 1.  **Install dbt:** You will need `dbt-core` and the specific adapter for your data warehouse (e.g., `dbt-postgres`, `dbt-snowflake`, `dbt-redshift`).